Gary Hustwit: Career

 In 2012, Hustwit and photographer Jon Pack announced The Olympic City, a documentary photography project that would look at former host cities of the Olympic Games and how the events had impacted those cities.
 The first phase of the project looked at 13 cities, the resulting photographs were published in a hardcover book in 2013.
 The photos were also shown at museums and galleries including Storefront for Art and Architecture in New York, the Atlanta Contemporary Art Center, and the Brooklyn Museum of Art 2016 exhibit "Who Shot Sports?".
 Hustwit and Pack have stated that this is an ongoing project and that they are continuing to photograph additional cities around the world.

 Hustwit was invited to participate in the 2016 Venice Biennale of Architecture with Workplace, a site-specific documentary film about the future of the office.
 The film followed the design and construction of digital agency R/GA's New York headquarters, designed with architects Foster + Partners.

 In 2016, Hustwit announced that he was making a feature documentary about German product designer Dieter Rams with original music from Brian Eno.
 Rams premiered in theaters in September 2018, and had its television premiere on the BBC in August 2019.

 During the COVID-19 pandemic from March to May 2020, Hustwit offered free access to his films for viewers staying indoors during quarantine, giving away over 600,000 copies of the films.

+In 2025, Hustwit gave a TED Talk challenges the idea that a movie must tell one fixed story.